 Socrates (Moral Justification to Obey the Law)

-In Crito (a dialogue between Crito and Socrates written by Plato), Crito requested to help Socrates out of prison after he was sentenced to death by the Council of Athens; that which Socrates declined in spite of his ineluctable execution provided he stayed, because of a moral obligation to obey the law.
+In Crito (a dialogue between Crito and Socrates written by Plato), Crito requested to help Socrates out of prison after he was sentenced to death by the Council of Athens; that which Socrates declined in spite of his ineluctable execution provided he stayed.
+Socrates doing so because of the perceived moral obligation to obey the law.
 In short the philosopher said;

 “Then will they not say: ‘You, Socrates, are breaking the covenants and agreements which you made with us at your leisure, not in any haste or under any compulsion or deception, but having had seventy years to think of them, during which time you were at liberty to leave the city, if we were not to your mind, or if our covenants appeared to you to be unfair.
 You had your choice, and might have gone either to Lacedaemon or Crete, which you often praise for their good government, or to some other Hellenic or foreign state, or, in other words, of us her laws (for who would like a State that has no laws?), that you never stirred out of her: the halt, the blind, the maimed, were not more stationary in her than you were.
 And now you run away and forsake your agreements…”